Early menopause is defined as when you go through menopause earlier than is typical.

 Is there a test for early menopause?

-If you are under 45 and seem to be experiencing menopausal symptoms, your physician is likely to suggest a blood test to measure the level of follicle stimulating hormone (FSH) in the blood.
+If you are under 45 and seem to be experiencing menopausal symptoms, your GP is likely to suggest a blood test to measure the level of follicle stimulating hormone (FSH) in the blood.

 This hormone generally increases as you approach menopause and by measuring your blood levels of it your doctor can ascertain whether your symptoms are most likely menopause-related or not.
 This test is generally repeated four to six weeks later.
 Dr Tomlinson adds, ‘There may also be other tests needed such as genetic testing, routine blood tests and scans to determine the actual underlying cause for the change in your menstrual cycles.’